-- 1. He is God's Son.
+1. He is God's Son.
 Remember these words?
 "This is my Son, whom I love; with him I am well pleased (Matthew 3:17)."
-The Father spoke those words concerning Jesus at His baptism.
-The King of kings is God's Son.
-Furthermore... - 2.
-He is begotten of God.
-"Today I have become your Father ["have I begotten thee," as the KJV renders the phrase]."
+The Father spoke those words concerning Jesus at His baptism.11 So the King of kings is God's Son.
+Furthermore...

+2. He is begotten of God.
+"Today I have become your Father," says the NIV.
+"Today I have begotten you," says the ESV.

 Yes, God called the kings of Israel His "sons" (small "s").
 He adopted them.
-But when the nation went into captivity in Babylon in 586 B.C., and when they no longer had a king on the throne, they began looking for The Son, the Messiah (see Dan 9:29).
+But when the nation went into captivity in Babylon in 586 BC, and when they no longer had a king on the throne, they began looking for The Son, the Messiah (see Dan 9:29).
 For five centuries they waited.
 Until finally The Son entered history.